-The resulting organic structure computed from these parameters consists of a compound formed by two chlorinated polycyclic aryl halides (two hexacenes) molecules; the respective computed coefficients for each molecule are shown in Table 6, being awarded that a $16^{th}$ coefficient with value zero is considered to complete each hexacene, as previously mentioned.
+The resulting organic structure computed from these parameters consists of a compound formed by two chlorinated polycyclic aryl halides (two hexacenes) molecules; the respective computed coefficients for each molecule are shown in Table 6, being awarded that a 16^{th} coefficient with value zero is considered to complete each hexacene, as previously mentioned.
 The outcome of the forecast made with the computed AHC model provided very encouraging results:

-- 1 Figure 8 illustrates the graph with a blue curve corresponding to the original IPC Mexico values $y_t$ from the testing set, and a red curve depicting the estimated values $\hat{y}$ , merely no difference can be appreciated between them. - 2 Figure 10 presents the graph of Residuals; a good homogeneous distribution can be observed along the Predictor axis.
-It can be noticed that at the left-hand side of the values of the Predictor, there are some residual values outside the homogeneous distribution strip (outliers), mostly when the Predictor is < 8.4.
-Nonetheless, as can be appreciated in Figure 8, the values of the Index are close to 8.3 at the beginning of 2020; in this sense, it is significant to remark that this period corresponds to the beginning of the COVID-19 pandemic when the economy of the world was severely affected, so it is natural to expect in this period more variance that can introduce more errors in the forecast.
-For a more detailed view of the period, we provide Figure 9, which is a zoom-in of Figure 8, for the period 2020-12 to 2021-09.
-The observed behavior in Figure 9 of the forecast of the IPC computed with the AHC model can be compared to an AR method since, as explained above, from Table 6 we have noticed that the compound formed has two chlorinated molecules, and this reaction was implemented with a two-lag Auto Regression (AR) model as explained in Section 5.1. - 3 To evaluate the model, Table 7 shows within other computed statistical measures for the forecast, a very high R-square and Adjusted R-square with values of 0.9919 and 0.9918 respectively.
-Additionally, Table 7 provides the Akaike Information Criterion (AIC) and the Bayesian Information Criterion (BIC), noticing that both have very low values (big negative numbers).
-These metrics yield reliance on how well the model fits and explains the original system.
+1. Figure 8 illustrates the graph with a blue curve corresponding to the original IPC Mexico values y_t from the testing set, and a red curve depicting the estimated values \hat{y} , merely no difference can be appreciated between them.
+For a more detailed view, we provide Fig. 9, which is a zoom-in of Fig. 8, for the period 2020-12 to 2021-09, as part of the months where the COVID-19 pandemic occurred.
+The observed behavior in Fig. 9 of the forecast of the IPC computed with the AHC model can be compared to an AR method since, as explained above, from Table 6 we have noticed that the compound formed has two chlorinated molecules, and this reaction was implemented with a two-lag Auto Regression (AR) model as explained in Section 5.1.